 The manager knows that the game is up and his goose is cooked.
 So he does some pretty quick mental calculations.
 “What am I going to do, now that my master is taking the position away from me?,” he says to himself, “I am not strong enough to dig, and I am not about to start begging.”
 The manager realizes that he can still use the tools at his disposal to do a little last minute business.

 Shockingly, the rich man actually commends the manager for his shrewd behavior – though we can probably assume he doesn’t give him his job back!
-The rich man could expose the manager, but in doing so, he’d also be exposing himself as a bone-headed businessman who let a cheating manager cheat him – again!
-He could also shake down his two business partners for the wheat and oil they still technically owed him, but that wouldn’t exactly make him very popular with them either.
+The rich man could expose the manager, but in doing so, he’d also be exposing himself as a bone-headed businessman who let a cheating manager cheat him – twice!
+He could also try and shake down his two business partners for the wheat and oil they still technically owed him, but that wouldn’t exactly make him very popular with them either.
 So the manager has basically left him with no choice but to take it on the chin and move on.

 And this guy – the cheating manager who squanders his master’s property, the unscrupulous steward who uses his last day in his position to screw over his boss one last time – this is the guy that Jesus is lifting up as an example.
 It is truly a bizarre parable.
 And there’s some disagreement over what the mangager was really doing, whether he was cutting interest or giving up his own commission or if he was a slave sticking it to his rich owner.
 But the basic fact remains that he looked at the tools at his disposal and saw how they could be used for a larger purpose.